alleyla/WazaTutor/README.md

 ## Authentication System

+## Authentication System

-WazaTutor now includes a full user authentication system with the following features:
+WazaTutor now includes a comprehensive user authentication system with:

+- User registration and login
+- JWT-based token authentication
+- PostgreSQL database backend
+- Protected routes for authenticated users
+- Backward compatible with anonymous users

+See [AUTHENTICATION.md](AUTHENTICATION.md) for complete documentation.

+### Quick Start with Authentication

+1. Set up PostgreSQL database
+2. Copy `server/.env.example` to `server/.env` and configure
+3. Initialize database: `cd server && npm run init-db`
+4. Start backend: `npm start`
+5. Start frontend: `cd .. && npm start`
+6. Navigate to `/register` to create an account

+For development without authentication, the system continues to work with anonymous users as before.

 - **User Registration**: Create new accounts with username, email, and password
 - **User Login**: Authenticate with email and password